…the continuation of Jack Stettner’s story and the Veterans Air Express UNRRA contract.

 But Jack Stettner did more than fly for Veterans.
 As one of those self-described “bunch of cocky kids,” it became evident that to be successful they had to get their act together.
 They had to do more than fly from Point A to Point B. Prompted by a “hard” lesson having to do with 30 barrels of lobsters (subject for another story), the Veterans founders/crew members decided to self-select areas they liked or suited their talents.

 Jack volunteered for Operations ‘cause he could organize things.
-And “I-like-buying-things” said he’d become Purchasing Agent.
+And someone who said “I-like-buying-things” volunteered to become Purchasing Agent.
 And the high-flight-time guy stepped up to become Chief Pilot.
 Just like that.
 (Since I’m still searching for who did what and when, I’m missing some names here.)
-And the photos leave a lot of clarity to be desired.
+Plus the photos leave a lot of clarity to be desired.
 But I’m using what I have to show just a portion of media attention Veterans Air was garnering.
 National news magazines.
 National and daily newspapers.
 Aviation news publications.
-With their imaginations captured, they supplied readers with coverage — from 3-line entries to full features with photos.
+All with their imaginations captured, they supplied readers with coverage — from 3-line entries to full features with photos.

 And what was Saunie, the President, doing all this while?
-Besides flying, I do know my Dad dealt with the company attorney, Harvey G. Stevenson, no doubt.
+I know he wasn’t flying, because my Dad didn’t become a pilot until after his Veterans Air endeavor.
+I do know Saunie dealt with the company attorney, Harvey G. Stevenson.
+No doubt.
 The caption calls the two men “Guiding Lights.”
 Harvey was the attorney for Brenner Produce Company and brought into Veterans business by Arthur and Nellie Brenner.
 Nellie had become Vice President Finance for Veterans.
 I’ve seen her signature and corporate title — on company stock certificates and warrants that Jack Stettner gifted to me.
 Thank you, Jack!
 Hugs.
 (Excuse us, folks, while we have a private moment!!)

 And…and…and…as soon as I catch up with myself!

-[This Post was originally drafted on 8/18/2015…and I’ve just gotten back to edit and add photos (9/8).
+My apologies, Dear Reader.
+This Post was originally drafted on 8/18/2015…and I’ve just gotten back to edit and add photos (9/8/2015).
 So references like “visited (Sebring) one week ago today” are terribly outdated!
-My apologies, Dear Reader.)
+Gaye Lyn